Collaborative Divorce Solicitors

 Chambers & Partners, 2023

 If you and your former partner choose to divorce, reaching an agreement doesn’t have to be difficult and confrontational.
-Collaborative divorce is an out of court process where you, your ex-partner and your lawyers sit down and try to work out an agreement together.
+Collaborative divorce is a unique out of court process where you, your ex-partner and your divorce lawyers, accredited in this model of resolution, sit down and try to work out an agreement together.
 This process can be used in both agreeing a financial settlement and/or child arrangements for the future.

 Collaborative family law could be the best route for you if: